php-dev-br/laravel-doc-pt-br/routing.md

 ### Route Name Prefixes

 The `name` method may be used to prefix each route name in the group with a given string.
-For example, you may want to prefix the names of all of the routes in the group with `admin`.
-The given string is prefixed to the route name exactly as it is specified, so we will be sure to provide the trailing `.` character in the prefix:
+For example, you may want to prefix all of the grouped route's names with `admin`.
+The given string is prefixed to the route name exactly as it is specified, so we will be sure to provide the trailing `.` character in the
+prefix:

     Route::name('admin.')->group(function () {
         Route::get('/users', function () {